EricaXia/myblog/content/post/hadoopintro.md

 +++
 title = "Intro to Hadoop (Part One)" description = "What is Hadoop and what is it used for?
 How do the components of Hadoop, including HDFS, MapReduce, and YARN work?
-Let's investigate!" tags = ['Hadoop', 'HDFS', 'MapReduce'] date = "2020-12-22" draft = false
+Let's investigate!" summary = "What is Hadoop and what is it used for?
+How do the components of the Hadoop ecosystem, including HDFS, MapReduce, and YARN work?
+Let's investigate in this introductory blog post series." tags = ['Hadoop', 'HDFS', 'MapReduce'] date = "2020-12-22" draft = false

 +++

 ![](/../images/hadoop-logo.png)

-What is Hadoop and what is it used for?
-How do the components of Hadoop, including HDFS, MapReduce, and YARN work?
-Let's investigate!

 ## What is Hadoop?